jundalisay/spblist/content/en/research/yang/lecture/section-09.md

 Such maps fall into disjoint classes.
 This arises because the gauge transformations can “wind” around the spatial S3 , in such a way that one gauge transformation cannot be continuously transformed into another.

 We’ll meet this kind of idea a lot throughout these lectures.
 Such maps are characterised by homotopy theory.
-In general, we will be interested in the di↵erent classes of maps from spheres Sn into some space X.
+In general, we will be interested in the different classes of maps from spheres Sn into some space X.

 Two maps are said to be homotopic if they can be continuously deformed into each other.
 The homotopically distinct maps are classified by the group ⇧n (X).
 For us, the relevant formula is